LolipopJ/mdimg/README.md

 ### Extended Syntaxes

-Some extended syntaxes, such as LaTeX, cannot be parsed by pure marked correctly.
+Some extended syntaxes, such as LaTeX, can't be parsed by pure marked correctly.
 To solve this problem, the mdimg introduces some third-party libraries to enhance rendering capabilities.
 Below are introduced libraries:

 #### [MathJax](https://github.com/mathjax/MathJax)